lumeland/lume.land/plugins/slugify_urls.md

 The `slugify_urls` plugin converts all URLs in your pages and files by removing or replacing potentially conflicting characteres like accents, spaces, etc.

-Once enabled, all output paths are **automatically slugified:** the spaces are replaced with `-`, characters like `ñ` or `á` are replaced by ASCII equivalents (`n` and `a`), and converted to lower case:
+Once enabled, the output paths are **automatically slugified:** the spaces are replaced with `-`, characters like `ñ` or `á` are replaced by ASCII equivalents (`n` and `a`), and converted to lower case: